 We may consider work permit applications for employees who are in authorised employment in the United Kingdom, Channel Islands, or Isle of Man.
 The same criteria for work permit applications apply.

-The processing time is three weeks.
+The processing time is 3 weeks.
 You must allow enough time for the work permit to be issued and your prospective employee to apply for a visa before your employee travels to Jersey.

-On completion of the application form you will be connected to an online payment platform operated used by the Government of Jersey.
-Once payment has been completed your application will automatically be submitted to the Jersey Customs & Immigration Service.
+On completion of the application form you will be connected to an online payment platform operated by the Government of Jersey.
+Once payment has been completed your application will automatically be submitted to the Jersey Customs and Immigration Service.
 Payments are non-refundable.

 Employee visas for working in Jersey

 If your prospective employee is living abroad and is granted a Jersey work permit your employee is likely to need a visa before travelling to Jersey.
 The Jersey visa requirements are aligned to the UK visa requirements.